Research

 Abstracts and titles excluded for review but are available upon email request.

-An article on survivor storytelling as a process of social legibility.
+An article on survivor testimony as a genre.

 An article co-written with colleague Michael Greer on taking back the work "fat" and its political possibilities.